 Relevance to our business

-The Fuji Oil Group’s business requires the use and discharging of water to grow produce (our raw materials) and manufacture our products.
-We therefore recognize water resource problems as a material environmental issue.
+The Fuji Oil Group’s business requires the use and discharge of water to grow crops (our main raw materials) and manufacture our products.
+We therefore recognize water stewardship as a material business issue.

-Water resource problems are intensifying around the world.
+Water shortages are intensifying around the world.
 Because of global warming, hundreds of millions of people will face rising water stress in the coming decades.*1 By 2080, an additional 1.8 billion people may no longer have access to the water they need.*2

-The Fuji Oil Group aims to conserve water resources in its product manufacturing processes based on the Basic Policy of Environmental Integrity.*3 The Environmental Vision 2030,*4 to be fulfilled by 2030, shows our Groupwide commitment to water use reduction.
+Against this backdrop, the Fuji Oil Group aims to conserve water resources in our product manufacturing processes based on the Basic Policy of Environmental Integrity.
+Environmental Vision 2030*3 expresses our Group-wide commitment to make significant water use reductions by 2030.

 - *1 Intergovernmental Panel on Climate Change (IPCC) Special Report on Global Warming of 1.5ºC

 - *2 UNDP Human Development Report 2007/8

 *3 Follow the link below to learn more about Environmental Vision 2030.

 Water use reduction initiatives were overseen by the Chief “ESG” Officer (C“ESG”O) in FY2021.
 Since FY2022, that role has been transferred to the ESG Representative.
 The Sustainability Committee,*1 an advisory body to the Board of Directors, monitors the progress and results of initiatives as a material ESG issue.*2

 *1 Follow the link below to learn more about the Sustainability Committee.